-When you’re trying to right fraud, you cannot just look at external threats.
-Unfortunately, some of the most pernicious threats can come from the inside, and to protect your financial institution and your customers, you need to be constantly vigilant.
+When you’re trying to fight fraud at your financial institution, you cannot just look at external threats.
+Unfortunately, some of the most pernicious threats come from the inside, and to protect your financial institution and your customers, you need to be as vigilant about internal threats as you are about external threats.

 To point you in the right direction, here is a brief look at some of the most pervasive types of internal fraud affecting banks followed by a list of the signs of internal fraud.